 Let's take this opportunity to deepen our understanding and appreciation of music!
 Music theory is a study of how music is created and put together.
 It helps students better understand the pieces they are playing.

-This 8-week course is designed for music students ages 6-9, who are enrolled in music lessons and can read music.
-It will prepare the children for the Texas Music Teachers Association State Theory Test and introduce them to great works of classical music.
-To see if this course is for you, talk to your music teacher teacher or email: firstname.lastname@example.org
+This 8-week course is designed to prepear student for the Texas Music Teachers Association State Theory Test and introduce them to great works of classical music.
+To see if this course is for you, talk to your music teacher or email: firstname.lastname@example.org